Overview of Research Interests

 We live on a dynamic planet, whose upper layers respond in a brittle fashion to slow forcing from the underlying mantle.
 This takes the form of localised earthquake faulting on a large scale, and fracturing on a much smaller scale.
 Understanding the processes that lead to the mechanical, structural, hydraulic and chemical properties of rocks undergoing low-temperature deformation is a complex and fascinating challenge.
 The Earth is a complex material to start with, as a consequence of previous geological events.
 It is also opaque – we cannot seeinto its sub-surface.
 The acceleration from stable crack growth to catastrophic dynamic failure is extremely rapid, non-linear, and difficult to predict for individual events.
 There are strong feedbacks between the elements involved.
 Nevertheless, complex non-linear systems often ‘self-organise’ spontaneously to produce order and pattern in the population dynamics, for example the scale-invariant or fractal geometry of fault and earthquake populations.

-A quantitative understanding of such processes helps: to build our cities in a way that mitigates earthquake risk; to assess the predictability of volcanoes and earthquakes; to evaluate risk of induced seismicity associated with subsurface engineering projects; and to predict fluid flow and transport in subsurface reservoirs and aquifers, including applications to geothermal and carbon storage reservoirs to mitigate climate change.
+A quantitative understanding of such processes helps: to build our cities in a way that mitigates earthquake risk; to assess the predictability of volcanoes and earthquakes; to evaluate risk of induced seismicity associated with subsurface engineering projects; and to predict fluid flow and transport in subsurface reservoirs and aquifers, including applications to geothermal and carbon storage reservoirs to mitigate climate change and support the transition to a net zero economy.

 I am interested in attacking these problems with a variety of analytical, numerical, laboratory, and field techniques, usually in collaboration with colleagues from a range of disciplines.
 The aim is to describe patterns of earthquakes and fractures in space and time, to work out their underlying mechanisms, and where possible to provide results in a form that can be used in a practical way.